Annual Physical Examination (APE)

 What is included in an Annual Physical Exam?

 In the Philippines, an Annual Physical Exam usually have different lab tests required for employees of different age groups.
-However, the following are the inclusions that apply for everyone and are conducted by a licensed doctor to establish a reference of how your health has been like.

 Medical History Review